failmap/failmap/README.md

     . venv/bin/activate
     export DEBUG=1

+# Versioning

+Version for the project is losely semver with no specific release schedule or meaning to version numbers (eg: stable/unstable).

+Formal releases are created by creating a Git tag with the desired version number.
+These tags will trigger automated builds which will release the specified code under that version.
+Tags can be pushed from a local repository or created through the Gitlab interface: https://gitlab.com/failmap/admin/tags/new

+Informal releases are created by new commits pushed/merged to the master.
+The version number of the last formal release will be suffixed with the current short Git SHA.

+For all releases artifacts will be created.
+Currently only Docker containers are pushed into the [registry](https://gitlab.com/failmap/admin/container_registry).
+Each artifact will be tagged with the appropriate version (formal or informal).
+Where needed abstract tags will also be created/updated for these artifacts (eg: Docker build/staging/latest tags).

+For local development informal release or a special `dev0` build release is used which indicates a different state from the formal releases.

 # Thanks to
 This project is being maintained by the [Internet Cleanup Foundation](https://internetcleanup.foundation).
 Special thanks to the SIDN Fonds for believing in this method of improving privacy.